nimiq/establishment-map-ui/README.md

 The code for the clustering can be found in [`shared/compute-cluster.ts`](shared/compute-cluster.ts).
 This function is used in the [`src/stores/cluster.ts`](src/stores/cluster.ts) store and in the [`supabase/functions/generate-locations_clusters-set.ts`](supabase/functions/generate-locations-clusters-set.ts) function.

+If the user uses any kind of filters, then we will load the locations directly from the `locations` table and apply the filters in the client.
+The main reason is that the amount of combinations of filters is too big, and we cannot store all the possible combinations in the database.
+We could use some strategies to mitigate this issue, but the amount of lines of code involved is too big, and the performance gain is not worth it.

 ## 🏗️ Stack